Stoquasticity is not enough: towards a sharper diagnostic for Quantum Monte Carlo simulability: Diagnostic measures for the sign problem

 \begin{theorem}[Efficient VGP classification for certain sparse Hamiltonians] Consider a \emph{geometrically local} Hamiltonian of the form $H = \sum_i D_i X_i$, with $D_i$ being a general sum of Pauli-$Z$ strings, with $k=O(1)$ radius of support.
 One can efficiently determine if $H$ is VGP in $O(N poly(2^{k}) )$ time. \end{theorem} \begin{proof} For Hamiltonians like this, the only cycles come from repetition of $X_j$ even times.
 When $D_j X_j$ appears in a cycle next to itself like the following

-the contribution of a pair of $D_j X_j$ to the weight of the cycle is simply a real positive number.
+Here, $d_{\vec{k'}}$ denotes the weight of the diagonal terms coming from the rest of the diagonal and permutations.
+The contribution of a pair of $D_j X_j$ to the weight of the cycle is simply a real positive number.
 Hence, a term like this does not contribute to the sign problem as it maintains the condition given by Eq.~\eqref{eq:VGP_angle}.

 Next, consider a pair of $D_j X_j$ that is separated by at least another diagonal and permutation, namely $D_l X_l$.
 In this case, one obtains

 Thus, instances where a pair of $D_i X_i$ is separated by at least another diagonal and permutation $D_l X_l$, such that the support of the operator $D_i$ includes the $l$-th spin, i.e. $[D_i , X_l] \neq 0$, are the only way in which sign problematic weights could arise.